Informational only — not legal advice. Verify with qualified counsel before acting. Full disclaimer

 🇸🇬 Singapore vs 🇹🇭 Thailand: crypto licensing compared

-Singapore and Thailand take recognisably different routes to crypto authorisation.
+Singapore and Thailand are commonly considered side by side for crypto authorisation.
 In Singapore the route is the Payment Services Act 2019 Digital Payment Token (DPT) service licence, held as a Standard (SPI) or Major Payment Institution (MPI) - most crypto firms are MPIs.
 Plus the newer DTSP regime (FSMA 2022 Part 9) and a finalised (not-yet-legislated) stablecoin issuer framework. overseen by Monetary Authority of Singapore (MAS) - central bank and integrated regulator; administers the PSA, the DTSP regime, the SFA and the stablecoin framework.; in Thailand it is the Digital Asset Business licence under the Emergency Decree on Digital Asset Businesses B.E.
 2561 (2018), as amended (most significantly by an April 2025 amendment extending extraterritorial scope).
-Distinct categories: Digital Asset Exchange, Digital Asset Broker, Digital Asset Dealer, ICO Portal, and Digital Asset Fund Manager, each with its own capital tier and asset-keeping vs. non-asset-keeping sub-conditions. under Securities and Exchange Commission (SEC) Thailand is the primary licensing/supervisory authority; the Ministry of Finance formally grants the licence on SEC recommendation.
+Categories, each with its own capital tier: Digital Asset Exchange, Digital Asset Broker, Digital Asset Dealer, ICO Portal, Digital Asset Fund Manager, Digital Asset Advisory Service and Digital Asset Custodial Wallet Provider. under Securities and Exchange Commission (SEC) Thailand is the primary licensing/supervisory authority; the Ministry of Finance formally grants the licence on SEC recommendation.
 The Ministry of Digital Economy and Society (MDES) holds blocking powers over unlicensed platforms (added by the 2025 amendment).
 The Bank of Thailand has a consultative role for certain payment-related and stablecoin aspects..
-The two regimes differ on 8 of 9 tracked decision dimensions, including capital requirement and timeline to authorisation.
-The free columns below are open to everyone; the decision figures unlock with a pass, each one dated and sourced.
+The public licence and regulator fields below are open to everyone; the complete sourced comparison is included with access.

 Dimension 🇸🇬 Singapore partly open